Twoure/KissNetwork.bundle/README.md

 ##### Samsung Fix (disables remote play)
 - Enables URL Redirect Function, allowing videos to play in the Samsung Plex App
 - If enabled, then videos will not load outside the local network (i.e. remote play disabled)

+##### Force Transcoding (enables remote play)
+- OpenLoad videos have a hash tied to the PMS server IP.
+Enable this to watch videos outside the PMS local network.
+- Will remove metadata so PMS will transcode the unknow content
+- When Enabled, videos will be transcoded by PMS and available for use outside the servers network

 ##### Allow Adult Content
 - Attempt to block adult content from the kiss sites.
 Removes adult themed genres from genre list if content blocked.
 Will provide a popup whenever an adult video/manga is accessed providing feedback as to why the content is blocked.